 - Counties in a tri-state area with households earning over a certain income threshold

-3 Tips for maximizing your regional marketing strategy
+3 tips for maximizing your regional SEO strategy

 Here are a few tips for maximizing your regional SEO and marketing strategy to get you started:

 1. Manage your web presence